A semiparametric generalized exponential regression model with a principled distance-based prior: Data Application

 We present two significant insights into the rainfall patterns within these regions: the overarching decade-long shifts and individual region-specific probability rainfall plots.
-The calculation of the decadal change involves determining the overall rainfall shift and dividing it by the number of decades, resulting in $\{\mu(2022) - \mu(1901)\}/12.1$, where $\mu(t) = \lambda(t)^{-1} \left[ \psi(\alpha + 1) - \psi(1)\right]$, and $t$ representing the corresponding year.
-In this equation, $\alpha$ represents the estimated value of the shape parameter specific to the region, while $\lambda(t)$ denotes the fitted rate parameter values for the given year, $t$.
-Subsequently, the calculated decadal shifts in rainfall amount to 0.458 mm, 0.078 mm, and -0.367 mm for the northern, middle, and southern regions, respectively.
-In Figure \ref{fig:prob_rainfall}, the probability rainfall graphs are displayed for three distinct probabilities: 0.3 (red line), 0.5 (blue line), and 0.7 (green line).
-In agrometeorology, $100p$\% probability rainfall means the $(1-p)^{th}$ quantile of the probability distribution of rainfall.
-These plots hold significant implications in agriculture as they empower farmers to formulate their harvesting strategies based on the anticipated likelihood of rainfall, allowing them to align their plans with the rainfall patterns to fulfill their specific requirements.
-Figure \ref{fig:prob_rainfall} showcases the estimated probability rainfall graphs, along with pointwise 95\% credible intervals for the estimated rainfall.
-We derived these intervals from the MCMC samples; they illustrate the uncertainty associated with the estimation process.
+The calculation of the decadal change involves determining the overall rainfall shift and dividing it by the number of decades, resulting in $\{\mu(2022) - \mu(1901)\}/12.1$, where $\mu(t) = \lambda(t)^{-1} \left[ \psi(\alpha + 1) - \psi(1)\right]$, and $t$ representing the corresponding year; here, $\psi(\cdot)$ denotes the digamma function.
+Subsequently, the estimated decadal shifts in rainfall amount are 0.458 mm, 0.078 mm, and -0.367 mm for the northern, middle, and southern regions, respectively.
+In Figure \ref{fig:prob_rainfall}, we display the probability rainfall graphs for three distinct probabilities: 0.3 (red line), 0.5 (blue line), and 0.7 (green line); in agrometeorology, $100p$\% probability rainfall means the $(1-p)^{th}$ quantile of the probability distribution of rainfall.
+Figure \ref{fig:prob_rainfall} showcases the estimated probability-rainfall graphs, along with pointwise 95\% credible intervals for the estimated rainfall.
+We derive these intervals from the MCMC samples; they illustrate the uncertainty associated with the estimation process.
+For 70\% probability-rainfall, the pointwise credible bands are wider than the other two probability levels.